carpentries-incubator/hermes_metadata_lesson/episodes/metadataformats.md

 3;Banksy;Girl with Ballon;2002
 ```

-When you opened the csv file in a spreadsheet software, some parameters were queried before you could even open it.
+When you opened the csv file in a spreadsheet program, some parameters were queried before you could even open it.
 Here we can see why:

 The data is separated by semicolons - the delimiters.
-Delimiter-separated files are often given a *.csv* extension even when the field separator is not a comma as the example demonstrate.
-In many files you may find the contents of the data fields enclosed in quotes.
-Individual records are separated by a line break.
-The first line often defines the column headings.
-If these parameters are entered correctly when the file is opened, the data is transferred to the appropriate fields in the spreadsheet.
+Delimiter-separated files are often given a *.csv* extension, even if the field separator is not a comma, as the example shows.
+In many files you will find the contents of the data fields enclosed in quotation marks.
+Records are separated by a line break.
+The first line often defines the column headers.
+If these parameters are entered correctly when the file is opened, the data will be transferred to the appropriate fields in the spreadsheet.